 JetPack which is owned by Automattic reached a solution by working with FaceBook.
 The result is the same, a simple way to embed and older embeds remain active.
 JetPack in an email to subscribers motivated for its decision on our behalf as follows in an email to JetPack users:

 We understand that many of you that run websites aren’t developers, so we wanted to find a way to simplify this transition for you.
 There’s no need to update any settings.
 Just by having Jetpack 9.0 or later installed, you can continue to embed links to Facebook and Instagram like usual.
 To update your version of Jetpack,

-Improve your WP security with powerful one-click tools like backup and malware scan.
+Improve your WP security with powerful one-click tools like backup, WAF, and malware scan.
 Get essential free tools including stats, CDN and social sh …